mojaveexpressguide/mojaveexpressguide.github.io/docs/Updating MEW.md

 ### Updating the modlist:

-Whenever a new version of the MEW is released you can easily update it by rerunning the Wabbajack.
+Whenever a new version of the MEW is released you can easily update it by re-running the **Wabbajack**.

 :::danger Before you update!